chiwalfrm/solanaexamples/README.md

 # solanaexamples
-A collection of python3 scripts to check your balance/positions on Solana.
-The solana pip3 library is required.
+A collection of python3 scripts to check your balance/positions on Solana

 getallsoltokens.py - Get all token mint addresses<br>
-getsolbalance.py - Get your SOL and token balances
+getsolbalance.py - Get your SOL and token balances (Requires solana pip3 library)